-The Title IX Coordinator at UVa-Wise is Stephanie D. Perry, Director of Human Resources whose office is located in Human Resources, 1 College Avenue, Wise, VA 24293.
+The Title IX Coordinator at UVa-Wise is Tabitha Smith.
 The Title IX Coordinator's core responsibilities include overseeing the College's response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and grievances.
-Contact Stephanie Perry at 276-328-0240 or stephanie.perry@uvawise.edu.
+To report a grievance related to a Title IX concern or for more information contact Tabitha Smith, Title IX Coordinator & Director of Compliance Programming, Office of Compliance and Conduct, 1 College Avenue, Wise, VA 24293, office: 276-328-0131, cell: 276-870-5065, email: tabitha.smith@uvawise.edu